-After a 30-year absence, this Program will reinstate passenger rail service between Chicago and the Quad Cities.
-The service will consist of two round trips per day (i.e., four passenger trains per day) at 79 mph from Chicago to the Quad Cities and other intermediate locations.
+After a 30-year absence, this Program aims to reinstate passenger rail service between Chicago and the Quad Cities.
+The service will consist of two round trips per day (i.e., four passenger trains per day) operating at a maximum speed of 79 mph from Chicago to the Quad Cities with stations at intermediate locations.

-The service corridor is located entirely within the State of Illinois on the BNSF Railway Company (BNSF) and the Iowa Interstate Railroad (IAIS), between Chicago, IL, and Moline, IL.
+The service corridor is located entirely within the State of Illinois on track owned by BNSF Railway (BNSF) and the Iowa Interstate Railroad (IAIS) between Chicago, IL, and Moline, IL.
+Generally, the rail between Chicago and Wyanet is owned by BNSF, and the rail between Wyanet and Moline is owned by IAIS.
 The total length of the service is approximately 160 miles.
 The proposed service will begin at Chicago Union Station and terminate at the new Moline Multimodal Station.

 The Illinois Department of Transportation (IDOT) serves as the lead agency for this work.
-They are working in conjunction with the Federal Railroad Administration (FRA) and the railroad companies, BNSF Railway Company (BNSF) and Iowa Interstate Railroad (IAIS).
+IDOT is working in partnership with the Federal Railroad Administration (FRA) and the railroad stakeholders, BNSF Railway (BNSF) and Iowa Interstate Railroad (IAIS).

-As part of the Program activities, a station will be designed and constructed at Geneseo, IL.
-The City of Moline will be building a new multi-modal facility in conjunction with this project using grant funds received by the City.
+Program activities include a plan to design and construct a station in Geneseo, IL.
+The City of Moline is building a new multi-modal facility in conjunction with this Program using grant funds received by the City.